yzerlaut/datavyz/README.md

 The motivation behind this extension of the *matplotlib* library is two-fold:

-- the default settings of *matplotlib* do not really match the relatively specific constraints (on fontsize, axes size, etc...) of figure production in international scientific journals (e.g. from publishers such as Nature/Springer, Elsevier, Cell Press, ...).
+- the default settings of *matplotlib* do not really match the relatively specific constraints (on fontsize, axes size, etc...) of figure production in scientific journals from publishers such as Nature/Springer, Elsevier, Cell Press, ...
+See the [Cell Press figure guidelines](https://www.cell.com/figureguidelines) for an example of such instructions.

 - a single graphical setting to display figures is not very practical in the process of scientific analysis.
 Such analysis is usually made of several steps and is performed on different mediums: notebooks with embedded figures, script that produce on-display figures, multipanel figures on A4 page, ...